mbr4477/blog/content/blog/initial-commit/initial-commit.md

 ## A Brief Introduction
 I've considered starting a blog more than once over the past few years.
 I think the main issue I've encountered is settling on a cohesive theme and subject matter for my posts, whether that's more personal comments, tutorials, project notes, or discussions of interesting articles I've read.
 That being said, *there is no single theme to this site's content*.
 To remove any barriers that might keep me from writing, I've decided to approach this blog without a single focus.
 Hopefully that results in a interesting and diverse array of articles and content.

-## So Why Use Gatsby and Github Pages?
+## So Why Use Gatsby and ~~Github Pages~~ Netlify?
-I'm building this blog with Gatsby and hosting it via Github Pages with a custom domain.
+I'm building this blog with Gatsby and hosting it via ~~Github Pages~~ Netlify[^1] with a custom domain.
 There are two reasons for this.
 First, it's (virtually) free.
 Other than renewing my domain, I have no overhead.
 Using Gatsby is dead simple.
 With one of the starter projects, I just need to tweak the React components and start dropping in markdown posts, and BOOM, I've got a blog.

 ## Also, Markdown is the Best
 Speaking of markdown, this text-based format is my favorite document writing tool because of its simplicity and lack of dependency on external tools.
 Sure, looking at this